 August 2 – For the ground level, we decided to use deck blocks.
-Still not sure if this was the best idea, we but didn’t want the deck to go past the bathroom window (seen here in the photo).
+Still not sure if this was the best idea, but didn’t want the deck to go past the bathroom window (seen here in the photo).
 So we basically had six inches to play with which kind of eliminates the option of putting cantilever beams into the design.
 So deck blocks is it.
 Time will tell if it’s a pain to level these suckers out.
 Here is Vero putting down the sheet to help with eventual weeds.
 (Update November 7 – Still don’t know if the deck blocks will be great in the end, but we did have to build out the frame more so that the deck blocks don’t stick out as much.)

 August 2 – Muscles Palmer makes another appearance!

 August 2 – The screws after they were all put in place for the posts.
 (Update as of November 7th- Turns out we didn’t use the three closest to the house…so Dad ended up unscrewing two of them to take back home to use on the carport!
 He said they unscrewed quite easily.)